blue-build/modules/README.md

 **System config:**
 `/usr/share/bluebuild/module-name/config.yml`

 **System config** is a module config which is derived from `recipe.yml` module entry.
 It is placed in this read-only directory location in order to avoid local-users writing to it.
-System config is purely intended to inform local-users about which modifications are done in `recipe.yml`, so they can potentially proceed with modifications on their own.
+In terms of modifications, system config is purely intended to inform local-users about which modifications are done in `recipe.yml`, so they can potentially proceed with modifications on their own.
+In terms of functioning, the data that is obtained from system config is directly used by the module to perform its necessary functions.

 **Local-user config:**
 `/usr/etc/bluebuild/module-name/config.yml`